Ketchup In The Fridge Or The Pantry? It's A Cold War

 Ketchup goes in the fridge you monsters!!!!!!
 I can't believe there are people in this world really eating warm ketchup pic.twitter.com/W3qAuY8PpX— Nicole 👑 (@nickalicious___) February 5, 2017

-In fact, partisans on both sides of The Great Ketchup Dust-up of 2017 took to calling their counterparts "animals" — which raises the crucial question: Who is doing all this tweeting without opposable thumbs?
+In fact, partisans on both sides of The Great Ketchup Dust-up of 2017 have taken to calling their counterparts "animals" — which raises the crucial question: Who is doing all this tweeting without opposable thumbs?

 If you keep ketchup in the pantry you're an animal and there's no room for you in civilized society— luke (@lukelton) February 2, 2017